 Neuroscience Symposium: Innovative Technologies and Learning

-Juan Víctor Concepción Cardona's picture
+Submitted by Juan Víctor Concepción Cardona on

 The idea for the Neuroscience Symposium: Innovation, Technology, and Learning was conceived in 2014 when doctoral student Juan V. Concepcion Cardona and Dr. Joel Acevedo Nieto met at the Network of Entrepreneurship Innovation in Barceloneta, Puerto Rico.
 Juan and Joel discussed possibilities for a holding a meeting about the emergence of Neuroscience in Puerto Rico.
 Both scientists felt that there is a need to better understand and track the development of neuroscience research and practice in Puerto Rico.
 As an academic discipline, neuroscience is challenging as it is composed of various sub-disciplines like neurobiology, psychology, cognitive sciences, computer sciences, etc. Over the years since that first meeting, these colleagues have developed workshops and have had the opportunity to explore different aspects of neuroscience, while encouraging the participation of students from diverse academic backgrounds—from education to social work.